Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 by Stefan
 21.4.2024, 20:10

 Thanks for brining up the topic Kantar!
-I have read you post about Gen Z and
+I have read you post about Gen Z and i mostly agree with you.

+To begin with,